19 Tips to Beat Auto Parts eCommerce Fraud and Protect Your Site From Scammers

 Thus, bit by bit, our software is getting closer to perfection.

-For example, X-Cart 5 is famous for its easy upgrades
+For example, X-Cart is known for its easy upgrades.

-Moreso, if you host your eCommerce site on secure VPS hosting from X-Cart, you are safe as the Bank of England, as you can enjoy automatic security patches and effortlessly weed out viruses.
+Moreso, if you host your eCommerce site on secure hosting from X-Cart, you are as safe as the Bank of England, as you can enjoy automatic security patches and effortlessly weed out viruses.

 Think of it and make sure you are running the latest version of your eCommerce platform, fresh and shining, immune to hacking attacks and other types of internet nasties.
 And we will help you if needed.